BRP Ramon Alcaraz: Middle East and Indian Ocean deployment

 In January 2020, Naval Task Force (NTF) 82, which was composed of BRP Ramon Alcaraz and the landing dock BRP Davao del Sur, were deployed to the Middle East to repatriate overseas Filipino workers there during the 2019-2020 Persian Gulf crisis between the United States and Iran.
 The two naval ships arrived in Muscat, Oman on February 6 after a layover in Sri Lanka, but tensions in the Gulf region have already eased by that date and were told by Philippine Navy officials to stay put.
 They left Oman on April 21 and arrived in Cochin, India on May 6.
 They picked up some 200,000 pieces of personal protective equipment (PPEs) donated by a Filipino donor who sources masks from India.
 They also picked up Filipinos stranded by the COVID-19 pandemic.

 On the evening of May 7, 2020, a fire broke out in the engine room of the BRP Ramon Alcaraz shortly after it left the port of Cochin, India.
 The fire, which lasted for 10 minutes, was extinguished by the crew members.
-Two enlisted men suffered second degree burns and were airlifted to a naval hospital in Cochin for “extensive medical attention".
-The ship stayed in Cochin for an additional 21 days and, with the help of the US Naval Sea Systems Command, conducted assessment and minor repair to ensure functionality and safety of the proplusion system for the trip back to the Philippines, where additional repairs will be done.
+Two enlisted men suffered second degree burns and were airlifted to a naval hospital in Cochin for "extensive medical attention".
+The ship stayed in Cochin for an additional 21 days and, with the help of the US Naval Sea Systems Command, conducted assessment and minor repair to ensure functionality and safety of the propulsion system for the trip back to the Philippines, where additional repairs will be done.

 On May 27, 2020, the two ships left Cochin after the minor repairs were completed.
 They arrived in Colombo, Sri Lanka on May 29 to pick up 12 stranded Filipino overseas workers and tourists.
 They left the port of Colombo midnight of May 31 for their voyage back to the Philippines.
 The two ships joined the country in celebrating its 122nd Independence Day as both entered Manila Bay on Friday, June 12.

 Philippine Navy chief, VAdm.
 Giovanni Bacordo, said the BRP Ramon Alcaraz underwent major checks and repairs from the fire damage since it arrived last June 12.
 The repairs were conducted by US Naval Sea Systems Command personnel, local contractors, and crew members aboard.
 When the repairs were completed, the ship conducted sea trials from September 8 to 9, 2020 off the waters of Zambales according to Navy public affairs officer Lt.
 Cdr.
 Maria Christina Roxas.
 The sea trial conducted all the systems and machinery tests that were probably affected during the fire incident.
 The BRP Ramon Alcaraz was deemed ready for deployment by Philippine Navy following its successful sea trials.